 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Amsterdam to Paris usually costs around $144.36 two weeks before travel, but can start from as little as $40.16 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Amsterdam to Paris can start from as little as $44.05 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Amsterdam to Paris leaves at 06:15 from Amsterdam Central.
+The first train from Amsterdam to Paris leaves at 07:16.
 Times and services may vary during weekends and holidays.

-The last train from Amsterdam to Paris leaves at 21:28 from Amsterdam Central.
+The last train from Amsterdam to Paris leaves at 06:55.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Amsterdam to Paris cover a distance of around 268 miles (431 km) during the journey.